fredemmott/HTCC/docs/faq.md

 Report to your anti-virus vendor as a false positive.

-I do not spend my free time (and in some cases, money) trying to fix bugs in other people's software.
+I do not spend my free time (and in some cases, money) trying to fix bugs in other people's software, which this practically always is.

 ## I'm a security researcher and actually found a problem, what do I do?